kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 start up in a past kubelet version, it will not break kubelet (though the behavior will, of course, not change).

-While the CRI is a consumer of the result of this change (as it will recieve more requests to start containers), it does not need to be updated at all to take advantage of this feature as the restart logic is entirely in process of the kubelet component.
+While the CRI is a consumer of the result of this change (as it will receive more requests to start containers), it does not need to be updated at all to take advantage of this feature as the restart logic is entirely in process of the kubelet component.